Register

 Example /pfx spray breath fire

-The particle shape property define the texture of the sprite for each particles.
-Particle shapes:
+The particle shape property defines the texture of the sprite for each particle.

 • Circle (default)